src-d/intro/README.md

 Some of the most valuable insights when analyzing source code come not just from its latest version in the current branch \([HEAD](https://git-scm.com/docs/gitglossary#gitglossary-aiddefheadahead)\) but from how the code has evolved over time.
 The evolution of code over time, often by multiple contributors, is where some of the most interesting analysis and data can be found.
 This means you have to work with the version control data, the most popular system for which is [git](https://git-scm.com/).
 To be able to make it easy for you to be able to analyze the version control history of git repositories, we created [gitbase](https://github.com/src-d/gitbase).

-> **gitbase**, is a SQL database interface to Git repositories.
+> **gitbase** is a SQL database interface to Git repositories.
 It can be used to perform SQL queries about the Git history and about the [Universal AST](https://doc.bblf.sh/) of the code itself. gitbase is being built to work on top of any number of git repositories.
 It implements the _MySQL_ wire protocol and can be accessed using any MySQL client/library from any language.

 To make it easier to use Gitbase and in particular to integrate the visualizations of UAST's, we have created the gitbase web: